 Oliva is a nationally-recognized health law scholar who serves as Senior Scholar with the O’Neill Institute for National & Global Health Law at Georgetown Law and on the National Pain Advocacy Center’s Science and Policy Advisory Council.
 She was most recently the Associate Dean for Faculty Research & Development and Director of the Center for Health & Pharmaceutical Law at Seton Hall Law.

 Her scholarship addresses the relationship between health law and policy and several other disciplines – including privacy law, torts, criminal law, administrative law, and complex litigation.
-At Hastings, she will collaborate with the UC Hastings/UCSF Consortium on Law, Science & Health Policy on programming and grant-funded research projects, and she will teach Torts, the U.S. Healthcare System & the Law, and a Health Law Concentration Seminar.
+At Hastings, she will collaborate with the UC Law SF/UCSF Consortium on Law, Science & Health Policy on programming and grant-funded research projects, and she will teach Torts, the U.S. Healthcare System & the Law, and a Health Law Concentration Seminar.

 Oliva is already working on collaborative research projects at Hastings exploring, among other things, racial and socio-economic disparities related to the United States’ ongoing punitive laws and policies that criminalize and stigmatize substance use disorder, the federal criminalization of physician prescribing practices under the Controlled Substances Act, and federal and state surveillance policies that unfairly target individuals with disabilities.